Internet kill switch: Proposed Protecting Cyberspace as a National Asset Act of 2010

-On June 19, 2010, Senator Joe Lieberman (I-CT) introduced the Protecting Cyberspace as a National Asset Act, which he co-wrote with Senator Susan Collins (R-ME) and Senator Thomas Carper (D-DE).
-If signed into law, this controversial bill, which the American media dubbed the "kill switch bill", would have granted the President emergency powers over the Internet.
+On June 19, 2010, Senator Joe Lieberman (I-CT) introduced the "Protecting Cyberspace as a National Asset Act", which he co-wrote with Senator Susan Collins (R-ME) and Senator Thomas Carper (D-DE).
+If signed into law, the bill, which some American media dubbed the "kill switch bill", would have granted the President emergency powers over the Internet.
 Other parts of the bill focused on the establishment of an Office of Cyberspace Policy and on its missions, as well as on the coordination of cyberspace policy at the federal level.

 The American Civil Liberties Union (ACLU) criticized the scope of the legislation in a letter to Senator Lieberman signed by several other civil liberty groups.
-Particularly, they asked how the authorities would classify what is critical communications infrastructure (CCI) and what is not, and how the government would preserve the right of free speech in cybersecurity emergencies.
+Particularly, they asked how the authorities would classify what is 'critical communications infrastructure' (CCI), what is not, and how the government would preserve the right of free speech in cybersecurity emergencies.
 An automatic renewal provision within the proposed legislation would keep it going beyond thirty days.
-The group recommended that the legislation follows a strict First Amendment scrutiny test.
+The group recommended that the legislation follows strict First Amendment scrutiny testing.

 All three co-authors of the bill subsequently issued a statement claiming that the bill "[narrowed] existing broad Presidential authority to take over telecommunications networks", and Senator Lieberman contended that the bill did not seek to make a 'kill switch' option available ("the President will never take over – the government should never take over the Internet"), but instead insisted that serious steps had to be taken in order to counter a potential mass scale cyber attack.
 The Protecting Cyberspace as a National Asset Act of 2010 expired at the end of the 2009–2010 Congress without receiving a vote from either chamber.